-All lawn mowers, other than recoil manual start push mowers, require a battery to start.
+Lawn mowers with an electric start require a power source like a battery.
 Make sure your cables and battery terminals are secure.

 Clean any corrosion you find on your terminals using a baking soda solution (2 cups water to 3 heaping tablespoons of baking soda).
 Once you confirm you have a good connection, continue testing the battery.

 Solution: Test your battery with a multimeter.
 Replace a bad battery.